JeanGuilhem/P.S.P/README.md

 # P.S.P
 Paris Subway Project  Drawing a map of the Paris's subway.
 From line 1 to line 14.
 All the data has been imported from csv file to a Grakn database and has been requested from it.

+It was greatly inspired from the London Underground Network project : https://github.com/graknlabs/examples/tree/3895d8dd5e534b2af04ab448f2392f6eaff9cb59/tube_network

+See the Quickstart for how to get going immediately, or read on for more info.

 ## Prerequisites

 Python >= 3.6